ATSEP QUALIFICATION, SHARED

 An introduction to the importance of human factors in the work of ATSEP staff.
 Introduction to the “just culture” thinking as well as the “no blame” culture.
 Awareness of the Swiss cheese model.

-Explanation of the human error classification into slips, mistakes, lapses and violations.
+Explanation of classification of human errors into slips, mistakes, lapses and violations.
 The concept of violations and why they might occur.
 Rassmusen performance levels and the connection between level of knowledge and skills and types of human errors that might occur.

 The human body and the basic needs of humans.
 Human limitations such as e.g. fatigue.
 Human information processing.
 Personal fitness.
 The differences between social human relations and professional interactions.